Daflon: Uses and Side Effects

 According to the package insert of the drug, 1 tablet of 500 milligrams should be taken twice a day.
 You should only take one of the 1000-milligram tablets a day.
 The treatment will last at least 2 weeks, and if you don’t notice any improvement in symptoms, you should consult a specialist.

 The doctor can prolong the intake of Daflon for 2 or 3 months without increasing the dose if necessary.
 Finally, it isn’t necessary to take double the recommended dose if you miss a dose.
-Ideally, skip that feed and continue with the next feed without any problems.
+Ideally, skip that dose and continue with the next dose without any problems.

 Daflon side effects and contraindications